Dr Julian Barratt – Regional Faculty Lead for Advancing Practice

 Julia Taylor – Advanced Practice Primary Care Programme Lead

 I trained as a nurse in Cardiff qualifying in 1990.
 I started working in primary care in 2002 and completed an MSc in Advanced Practice.
 Having always had an interest in education I became an educational lead at a training practice with multiple trainees.
 This led to me being invited to train as a GP Trainer and I completed the PG Cert in Medical Education.
-N now also works a GP Training Programme Director.
+I now also works a GP Training Programme Director.
 I am a keen supporter of interprofessional education.
 I lead on local and national advanced practice work and am aware of the many opportunities and challenges this presents to primary care.

 Hirminder Ubhi – Advanced Practice Training Programme Director for Pharmacy

-Following a varied and exciting career in all areas of Pharmacy over the last 20 years, in 2013 I took part in the Health Education West Midlands pilot, looking at being a prescribing pharmacist in ED.
+Following a varied and exciting career in all areas of Pharmacy over the last 20 years, in 2013, I took part in the Health Education West Midlands pilot, looking at being a prescribing pharmacist in ED.
 Following on from this work, I embarked on my ACP training at the University of Warwick and qualified as an ACP in Acute and Emergency Medicine in Paediatrics.
-I subsequently worked as an ACP as part of a Hepatology Transplant team for 6 months, and then 5 years ago transferred my skills over to pre-assessment in elective orthopaedics at the Royal Orthopaedic Hospital.
+I, subsequently, worked as an ACP as part of a Hepatology Transplant team for 6 months, and then 5 years ago transferred my skills over to pre-assessment in elective orthopaedics at the Royal Orthopaedic Hospital.
 In this ACP role, I work as part of the wider medical workforce clerking and examining patients, to ensure they are fit for surgery.
-I have been always passionate about the pharmacy profession and as an ACP understand the challenges they can face within such roles.
+I have always been passionate about the pharmacy profession and as an ACP understand the challenges they can face within such roles.
 I am excited to be starting in this role, to ensure that pharmacists embarking on their ACP journey are supported for their professional development.